Richard Churchman

 In the back end, I work with C# and TypeScript, which would imply .NET and Node, respectively.
 Irrespective of language and runtime, I implement straightforward patterns; my code has a Controller, Service Layer, Data Layer, Repository Layer, always an ORM, sometimes quasi-CQRS, and of course migrations – but nothing ever more complex than that, concentrated with observability (i.e., Interlocked Increment Counters), verbose logging and pleasant, useful, documentation.
 I tend to hive off model recall (i.e, advanced analytics and machine learning) to microservices, although I am sensitive to microservice sprawl.

-In the front end, I work with Blazor and Angular, as might be expected given the languages I declare myself to be comfortable with.
-For persistence, I typically use PostgreSQL (i.e, configuration, serialized transactions and idempotency index tokens), Redis (or ValKey) for caching, RabbitMQ for RPC messaging, or Kafka when replayable messaging is needed.
+In the front end, I work with Vue.js and Daisy Tailwind CSS, as might be expected given the languages I declare myself to be comfortable with.
+For persistence, I typically use PostgreSQL (i.e, configuration and serialized transactions), Redis (or ValKey) for caching and idempotency, RabbitMQ for RPC messaging, or Kafka when replayable messaging is needed.

 While I don't hold myself out as a cloud infrastructure expert, my work makes it largely unavoidable.
 I use AWS, Azure, and Digital Ocean, and am comfortable with compute options (VMs, FaaS, containers), managed databases, cache, storage types (block/blob), virtual networks, floating IPs, and load balancers.